jacobldavis/HPC-Mini-Cluster/README.md

 # HPC-Mini-Cluster

 Welcome!
-The following is my procedure for setting up an HPC Mini-Cluster made up of Raspberry Pi devices for ECE 4990.
+The following is my procedure for setting up an HPC Mini-Cluster made up of Raspberry Pi devices.
 The goal of this project is to learn about HPC and prepare for SC25!

 ## Getting Started